sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables.md

 Example: Employee manages employee, or in other words, all employees have a manager.

 ### One-one self relation

+One table is enough.

+Doubt:
-Srikant claims 1 table is enough.
+- > Srikant claims 1 table is enough.
 It is, but only if you are willing to repeat the same type of non-PK columns once. i.e. A2 and A2' are of the same type.
 Another qualm I have is that A2's data is stored redundantly.
   Ok, strictly speaking, ER2T does not care about column redundancy, so this is fine.

-Ok 1 table.
+  The problem is I'm thinking of representing "manages" and "managed-by" (which is what we do to avoid array cell values) at the same time explicitly.
+But there's no need for it, information wise, because the information is captured just fine even if only "managed-by" is focused on.
+Because both are equivalent, because on leads to the other question. *This is fine performance wise too, since in any solution, we will have to traverse rows, unless we are fine with storing an array as cell value*.
+The non-participating or one side instances here will have NULL values.
+Size of table is n.

 ![](/assets/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables-image-3-6718f520.png)

 ### One-many self relation
 1 table.
 See how: make set theoretic notation, then name columns A1, A2 and right side set columns A1' and A2'.
-So eventually, the one side becomes PK.
-The non-participating rows can also be seen as being on the one side.
+So eventually, the many side becomes PK (although it's the same kind of attribute as).
+The non-participating rows can also be seen as being on the many side, but just not participating.
 And that's it, we're done.

-note: this too has the problem of redundant data for the many side rows.
+note: ~~this too has the problem of redundant data for the many side rows.~~ doubt cleared above.
+This is correct.

 ![](../../../../assets/3-Weak-and-Strong-Entities-Self-referential-Relationships-and-Constructing-Tables-image-4-6718f520.png)